frePPLe/frepple/doc/user-guide/user-interface/getting-around/selecting-time-buckets.rst

      * | Relative to the current date.
        | The report horizon then always starts at the current date of the plan.
 This
-         value is specified in the Parameter table as “currentdate”, or is automatically set to the system clock if the parameter is absent or incorrectly formatted.
+         value is specified in the Parameter table as "currentdate", or is automatically set to the system clock if the parameter is absent or incorrectly formatted.
        | The end date of the reporting horizon is equal to the current date plus